-A PVC mounting bracket with attachment screws is supplied with each transmitter.
+A PVC mounting bracket with attachment screws is supplied with each transmitter (see Figure 3 for dimensions).
 The multi-purpose bracket is attached to the rear of the enclosure using the four flat head screws.
 The instrument is then attached to the wall using the four outer mounting holes in the bracket.
 These holes are slotted to accommodate two sizes of u-bolt that may be used to pipe mount the unit.
-Slots will accommodate u-bolts designed for $1\frac{1}{2}$ or 2 pipe.
+Slots will accommodate u-bolts designed for $1\frac{1}{2}$ "or 2" pipe.
 The actual center to center dimensions for the u-bolts are shown in the drawing.
 Note that these slots are for u-bolts with $\frac{1}{4}$ -20 threads.
-The $\frac{1}{2}$ pipe u-bolt (2° I.D. clearance) is available from ATI in type 304 stainless steel under part number (47-0005)
+The $1\frac{1}{2}$ " pipe u-bolt (2" I.D. clearance) is available from ATI in type 304 stainless steel under part number (47-0005)

-Figure 2 - Wall or Pipe Mount Bracket
+Figure 3 - Wall or Pipe Mount Bracket